-Instructors): Dear "Instructor Name", As your Mentor, one of my responsibilities is to contact you at four crucial points throughout the Roots of Empathy program year.
-Three of these calls will take place in your first year of program delivery and one will take place next year when you begin your second year of program delivery.
-I would like to schedule a time for us to connect by phone before you begin your Roots of Empathy program.
-To help you prepare for program start up, please find attached the Program Start Up Checklist which we will review during our phone call.
-I am available on the following dates and times: .
-Please let me know which three of these times are most convenient for me to call you, and I will confirm.
+Instructors): Dear "Instructor Name", As your Mentor, one of my responsibi Empathy program year.
+I would like Roots of Empathy program.
+To help Start Up Checklist which we will revie to schedule a time for us to you prepare for program sto connect by phone before you begin your I am available on the following dates times are most convenient for me to I am available on the following dates and times: Please let me know which three of these times are most convenient for me to call you, and I will confirm.
 I look forward to speaking with you.
-Prior to this phone call, please complete, copy, and paste the following information table for the Roots of Empathy program you are facilitating and send the completed information to me by e-mail: Best time to reach School: Parent(s): you: Your Grade: Baby: e-mail: Roots of Empathy Your Baby DOB: Phone #: Curriculum Level: Parent Key Point Person: Teacher Name: Phone #s: Provincial/Program Parent e-Region/Province: Manager: mail: Current Job Description (if applicable): Sample e-mail for 2nd mandatory contact (refer to Theme One/Two Reflection for New Instructors, Mid-Year Reflection, Self-Reflection Questionnaire and Instructor Growth Plan): Dear "Instructor Name", It was great speaking with you at the beginning of your program.
-Now that your program is under way, we should connect and discuss your thoughts regarding your program.
-Attached to this e-mail is a checklist designed to help you reflect on your program following the completion of your first few themes.
-In addition we will be discussing the setup of your classroom visit and the upcoming mid-year training.
-Also attached to this e-mail is a Self Reflection Questionnaire designed to prepare you for our classroom visit.
-Please take a few moments to consider these questions carefully before we meet.
-Also attached is the Instructor Growth Plan which we will work on together after your classroom visit.
+Prior to this phone call, please comp Roots of Empathy program you are fo Best time to reach you: School: Parent(s): Your e-mail: Grade: Baby: Your Phone #: Roots of Empathy Curriculum Level: Baby DOB: Key Point Person: Teacher Name: Phone #s: Provincial/Program Manager: Region/Province: e-mail: Current Job Description (if applicable): Sample e-mail for 2 nd mandatory cor ntact (refer to Theme One Re eflection for New Instructor s ): Dear "Instructor Name", It was great speaking with you at the should connect and discuss your tho s under way, we Attached to this e-mail is a checklist of your first theme. designed to help you reflect t on your program following g the completion I am available on the following dates and times: Please let me know which three of these times are most convenient for me to call you, and I will confirm.
+I look forward to speaking with you.